melentye/andrey-melentyev.com/src/2017-10-14_model-interoperability.md

 1. [TVM](http://tvmlang.org/2017/08/17/tvm-release-announcement.html) takes the computational graph intermediate representation as an input, implements and optimizes it to be executed on a target platform (CPU, GPU or mobile).

-NNVM is still on early stages and currently supports MXNet and CoreML models.
+NNVM is still in early stages and currently supports MXNet and CoreML models.
 Caffe and Keras are supported indirectly via conversion to CoreML and explicit support for Keras is planned.

 ![NNVM supported libraries and targets]({attach}static/images/nnvm-formats.png)